josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 ### Don't worry how many other applicants there are

-Some job sites show you how many people have applied to a posting already. **Ignore that number, no matter what it is**.
+Some job sites show you how many people have applied to a posting already. _Ignore that number, no matter what it is_.
 (It will commonly be in the hundreds, or higher.)

 Why apply to a job hundreds of other people have already applied for, you might ask?

-- Many of those applications are probably bots;
+- Many of those applications are probably spam;
 - Many of those who _are_ human aren't qualified;
 - Many who _are_ qualified will be eliminated for other reasons;
 - Many of _those_ people won't get past the initial screen;